egreiner/FluentSeq/tests/FluentSeq.UnitTests/_WhatsNext.md

 ﻿# 2025-02-19
-## get a seq switch to another state with an trigger
+## get a seq switch to another state with a trigger
-## before we can run a seq with trigger, we need to implement Trigger in the StateBuilder
+## before we can run a seq with trigger, we need to implement Trigger in the State(Builder)

 # what is missing